frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 ![](https://i.imgur.com/uQq6h3j.png)

-To showcase the differences in Revenue, ReBill, ChargeBack and Refund, we can refer the the Principal Component plot:
+To showcase the differences in Revenue, ReBill, ChargeBack and Refund amongst the two groups, we can refer the the Principal Component plot:

 ![](https://i.imgur.com/1DnZOoO.png)